DOI10.47051/COND1023

 Figure 1: Individuals of Dendrophidion clarkii: Mashpi Lodge, Pichincha province, Ecuador (); Canandé Reserve, Esmeraldas province, Ecuador (); Morromico Reserve, Chocó department, Colombia (). j=juvenile.

 Natural history: Dendrophidion clarkii is considered to be rare in Costa Rica,4 but is frequently encountered in forested environments in western Ecuador.5 The species occurs in old-growth rainforest as well as in pastures with scattered trees, cacao plantations, banana groves, and deforested areas where some riparian woodland or gallery forest remains.2,3 Snakes of this species are most often seen active at ground level or on low vegetation during the day,1 either basking or actively foraging on the leaf-litter.1,2 At night, they roost on low (less than 1.5 m above the ground) understory vegetation.5 Rainbow Forest-Racers are active hunters having an aglyphous dentition (meaning their teeth lack specialized grooves to deliver venom).1 Therefore, they ingest prey quickly to avoid them from escaping.
 The diet of D. clarkii includes primarily frogs of the genera Craugastor, Diasporus, and Pristimantis.6,7 The main defense mechanism of Rainbow Forest-Racers is to flee quickly, but they can also strike or shed-off parts of their tail.1 This species is oviparous.
-One gravid female contained 7 oviductal eggs1 and one nest in Ecuador had 4 eggs.8
+One gravid female contained 7 oviductal eggs1 and one nest in Ecuador consisted of 4 eggs.8

 Reader support helps us keep the Reptiles of Ecuador book 100% free.